kgjoner/my-dev-website-in-vue/src/data/posts/Making a JAMstack blog.md

   </script>
 ```

-At last, in your Netlify form settings you can set for being notified by email each time a new submission is received.
+At last, in your Netlify panel you can set for being notified by email each time a new submission is received.

 ### Comments